-The people who brought the instantly popular Prohibition Kitchen to Port Jefferson have something new in the works for downtown.
+The people who brought the instantly popular Prohibition Kitchen to Port Jefferson have something new in the works for the downtown.

 Prohibition’s owner, Lisa Harris, and general manager, Tom Fazio, will be bringing “Southern-tastes with New York flair” to the village in the form of a new venture called Fork and Fiddle.